 If you know your way around a modern DSLR camera then teaching others is a great side business idea.
 You can offer beginners classes or focus on a specific style of photography aligned with your particular interests.

 A prerequisite is good knowledge of the camera and understanding all of the settings and functions.
 However, if this is your passion then you will know most of them and can easily learn the others.
 Even if you’re at a basic level yourself, you can take online courses to advance your knowledge.

 There are also a number of free resources available online to help you start your business and show you the best way to attract customers.
 Understanding the demand in your area is a good way to focus on a niche and this will help you fill your classes faster.

 Job Application Writer

-In order to do this properly and be taken seriously you do need to earn your CPRW credential.
-With testing carried out via email you can gain your qualification in your spare time as well as getting all marketing materials ready for launch.
+In order to do this properly and be taken seriously, you do need to earn your CPRW credential.
+With testing carried out via email, you can gain your qualifications in your spare time as well as getting all marketing materials ready for launch.

 Being a successful application writer is all about understanding your client and speaking in the language which they would feel comfortable using.
 You can certainly push the boundaries though.
 Remember, your clients need assistance so will expect you to take their applications to the next level.
 Done properly, this side business can grow rapidly and even expand into recruitment further down the line.

 For many people, a CV and cover letter is one of the most important things they’ll ever write.
 These two documents can be the difference between people having the chance of getting their dream job and being turned away at the door.

 If you want to write CVs on a freelance basis, you’ll not only need to have excellent writing skills, but also the ability to understand what the people reading CVs want to see.
 It will probably help if you have some experience in HR on a hiring team, so you know what to look for.